magenta-cuda/alt-w3tc-minify/README.md

-# Update of September 2019
+# Update of November 2019

-In September 2019 W3TC released a new version 0.10.0.
-With respect to JavaScript auto minification my analysis is still valid.
+In November 2019 W3TC released a new version 0.11.0.
+With respect to JavaScript minification my analysis is still valid.
 The problems found in the analysis have not been fixed.